 Chinese New Year Symbols

-Certain colors, fruits, flowers, animals, action, and sounds are examples of things that have special symbolic meaning.
+Certain colors, fruits, flowers, animals, actions, and sounds are examples of things that have special symbolic meaning.

-Chinese New Year, being a major festival celebrated by Chinese people, hence these symbols are even more significant.
-To make it auspicious, the Chinese will adorn their houses with these symbols.
+To have an auspicious Chinese New Year, the Chinese will adorn their houses with these symbols.

 Why Tangerine and Orange Are Part of Chinese New Year Symbols?